ifxfrancois/rust_doc_test_demo/README.md

 ## Guide-level explanation

-This RFC proposes the new option `--document-tests` for rustdoc when this option is set:
+This proposes the new option `--document-tests` for rustdoc when this option is set:
  * the test modules are not filtered out of the documentation,
  * the test functions are gathered in a category called tests.